zidiyanis/Meteo-Project/README.md

 •	makefile : Our makefile.
 It serves to compile all the C files and clean temporary files afterwards.

-•	script.sh : The main shell file that executes our project entirely.
+•	script_meteo.sh : The main shell file that executes our project entirely.

-• main.c : Our main C porgram
+• main.c : Our main C porgram.

+• Help : our help file.

+• Planing.pdf : Our descripyion of how our project was made .

+• inculde : contains our main.h .

+•exmaple_of_shart.png / example_of_compilation.png :screenshot of the result .